MetalZuna/BAEAI/Snap_E-Book/Snap_AI_Prompt_Framework_E-Book/2_Articles/Central_vs_Decentral.md

-Rich influential individuals are the best form of checks and balances of a political system.
+Rich influential individuals are one of the best form of checks and balances of a political system.